awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/nodegetstarted/README.md

 The [preview version of the AWS SDK for JavaScript v3](https://github.com/aws/aws-sdk-js-v3) is available.

-After it's released, see the [AWS documentation for this example](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/getting-started-nodejs.html) for the topic containing these examples.
+Once it's released, see the [AWS documentation for this example](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/getting-started-nodejs.html) for the topic containing these examples.

 This is a workspace where you can find working AWS SDK for JavaScript v3 'Node Get Started' examples.